Software-Development-Pakistan/Software-Development-Pakistan.github.io/README.md

 # Software-Development-Pakistan.github.io

-# Jekyll Theme
+# Community Repository

 The used Jekyll theme can be found [here, called Chromatical](https://github.com/chromatical/jekyll-materialdocs).

-# Bugs to fix
+# Features to add

-- `_data/nav.yml` isn't working as intended.
-Need to check out why.
+- Structure of README.md
-- See how to insert `site.logo`.
+- Prepare Content